HannahRobertson2023/ImageFilteringInC/README.txt

 To Run:
 ./<desiredProgramName> -i <intputfile>.bmp -o <outputfile>.bmp -f s (of course, you put 'b' instead of the 's' to blur)

+This was an assignment from a couple years back; image modification in C.